Maker's Red Box team 2021. 07. 16. 17:15

 Google.org is among the world’s most avid supporters of social change and development, backing like-minded causes such as Khan Academy.
 Following an open call for invitation across 11 countries in the CEE region, the Impact Challenge awarded initiatives that put digital inclusion at the heart of economic recovery and use technology and innovation to help individuals and communities gain new skills for the future.

-“We couldn’t be happier that Google Impact Challenge supports us in delivering workshops to students living in children’s homes in Hungary,” said Ádám Horváth, head of pedagogy at Maker’s Red Box.
-“One of the greatest benefits of our courses is that they do not focus on a single area like coding or 3D printing but offer a complex pedagogical programme , including comprehensive career guidance, to both students and teachers.”
+“We are proud that Maker’s Red Box has been selected to receive support in delivering workshops to students living in children’s homes in Hungary,” said Ádám Horváth, head of pedagogy at Maker’s Red Box.
+“One of the greatest benefits of our courses is that they do not focus on a single technological area like coding or 3D printing but offer a complex pedagogical program, including comprehensive career guidance, to both participating students and teachers.
+Maker’s Red Box showcases the technology based creative possibilities instead of restricting it to one particular profession or tool.”

 Maker’s Red Box came to be when founders Péter Fuchs and Dóra Dobi, plus a small team of seasoned educational experts, started experimenting with developing maker education programmes five years ago.
 Their goal was to create teaching materials that engage and inspire each student in the classroom, no matter their interests, strengths or background.